Grovetown, Georgia: History

 Several country stores were established on Old Wrightsboro Road near the railroad crossing.
 One was S. F. Poole's store, where the gazebo now stands at the corner with Robinson Avenue, with a "philosophers' bench" by the door.
 During the early days, many famous residents lived in the Grovetown area: Hayne, the literary figure; Stewart Phinizy and James Tobin, cotton brokers; Charles Phinizy, banker and railroad president; Dr. H. H. Steiner, physician; and John Dodge, pharmacist and harness racing enthusiast.
 Dodge brought his stable from Ohio and built a large home and racetrack.

 With the construction of Camp Gordon in 1942, Grovetown experienced rapid growth; it was no longer a small agricultural town.
-Due to its close proximity to Fort Gordon, Many military families looked to Grovetown for housing.
+Due to its close proximity to Fort Gordon, many military families looked to Grovetown for housing.
 Gradually, more and more retired military saw the benefits of living in the small town and population began to grow and stabilize.

 Annexation and multi-housing construction has increased the population of the formerly quiet town.
 Currently, Grovetown has a population of approximately 15,000, up from the 1990 census figure of 3,596.
 A variety of stores, dining establishments, schools, and churches add to the town's culture.
 Services include recreational facilities, a public safety department, two fire stations, water and sewer services, a senior center, and museum.

+On October 10, 2025, a freight train collided with a 18-wheeler truck which became stuck while crossing a railroad at the intersection of Katherine Street and Old Wrightsboro Road.
+This was the third incident involving the railroad crossing since 2002.